 The Tampa Water Department Water Quality Report is an annual requirement of the Safe Drinking Water Act Amendments of 1996.
 This comprehensive report contains important water quality data and information collected during calendar year.
 The Water Department tests for hundreds of compounds in both raw (untreated) water and finished (treated) water throughout the year.
 In every case, all compounds detected in Tampa's finished water were below allowed levels of the state and federal drinking water quality standards.
 The report also addresses some of the more frequently asked questions regarding water quality and provides important telephone numbers for additional information about water quality and water awareness programs.
 Water quality continues to be a primary concern of consumers across the nation and the purpose of this report is to give our customers as much information as possible about the quality of Tampa's drinking water.

-Every Tampa Water Department customer is directly delivered the Water Quality Report.
-Customers who do not receive utility bills, such as those living in most apartments, condominiums and mobile homes, may contact their appropriate property manager.
-You can also request a printed copy of the most recent report be mailed to you by calling (813) 274-5657.
+Every Tampa Water Department customer receives a copy of the report with their May utility bill.
+Customers who do not receive utility bills or those who wish additional copies can request a printed copy of the most recent report be mailed to you by calling (813) 274-5657.
 Customers are urged to read the report to learn more about Tampa's drinking water.
 Below are the most recent Water Quality Reports in PDF format.